CrowdStrike (NASDAQ:CRWD) Releases Quarterly Earnings Results, Beats Expectations By $0.02 EPS

-CrowdStrike (NASDAQ:CRWD) posted its quarterly earnings data on Monday.
-The company reported $0.11 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.09 by $0.02, MarketWatch Earnings reports.
-The firm had revenue of $337.69 million for the quarter, compared to the consensus estimate of $323.53 million.
-CrowdStrike had a negative return on equity of 11.89% and a negative net margin of 15.86%.
-The company’s quarterly revenue was up 69.7% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.03 EPS.
+CrowdStrike (NASDAQ:CRWD) announced its quarterly earnings data on Monday.
+The company reported $0.11 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.09 by $0.02, MarketWatch Earnings reports.
+The business had revenue of $337.69 million for the quarter, compared to the consensus estimate of $323.53 million.
+CrowdStrike had a negative net margin of 15.86% and a negative return on equity of 11.89%.
+CrowdStrike’s quarterly revenue was up 69.7% on a year-over-year basis.
+During the same quarter last year, the company posted $0.03 earnings per share.

-Several equities research analysts recently issued reports on CRWD shares.
-Truist boosted their price objective on CrowdStrike from $250.00 to $300.00 and gave the company a “buy” rating in a report on Thursday, July 1st.
-Bank of America upped their price objective on CrowdStrike from $285.00 to $315.00 and gave the stock a “buy” rating in a research report on Monday.
-Cowen began coverage on CrowdStrike in a research report on Wednesday, May 26th.
-They set an “outperform” rating and a $250.00 price objective for the company.
-Royal Bank of Canada upped their price objective on CrowdStrike from $259.00 to $300.00 and gave the stock an “outperform” rating in a research report on Monday.
-Finally, Stifel Nicolaus upped their price objective on CrowdStrike from $300.00 to $315.00 and gave the stock a “buy” rating in a research report on Wednesday.
-Three research analysts have rated the stock with a hold rating and twenty-five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $289.74.
+In related news, CAO Abhishek Maheshwari sold 3,198 shares of the business’s stock in a transaction that occurred on Monday, June 21st.
+The stock was sold at an average price of $237.35, for a total value of $759,045.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Burt W. Podbere sold 17,016 shares of the business’s stock in a transaction that occurred on Monday, June 21st.
+The shares were sold at an average price of $236.49, for a total value of $4,024,113.84.
+The disclosure for this sale can be found here.
+Insiders sold a total of 276,334 shares of company stock valued at $70,402,213 over the last quarter.
+8.64% of the stock is owned by insiders.

-A hedge fund recently raised its stake in CrowdStrike stock.
-Morgan Stanley boosted its position in CrowdStrike Holdings, Inc. (NASDAQ:CRWD) by 223.3% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 4,563,798 shares of the company’s stock after purchasing an additional 3,152,219 shares during the period.
-Morgan Stanley owned about 2.02% of CrowdStrike worth $1,146,928,000 as of its most recent SEC filing.
-62.78% of the stock is owned by institutional investors and hedge funds.
+CRWD has been the topic of several research analyst reports.
+Bank of America raised their price objective on shares of CrowdStrike from $285.00 to $315.00 and gave the stock a “buy” rating in a research note on Monday.
+Deutsche Bank Aktiengesellschaft reiterated a “buy” rating and set a $320.00 price target (up previously from $265.00) on shares of CrowdStrike in a research note on Wednesday.
+Cowen began coverage on shares of CrowdStrike in a research note on Wednesday, May 26th.
+They set an “outperform” rating and a $250.00 price target on the stock.
+Truist lifted their price target on shares of CrowdStrike from $250.00 to $300.00 and gave the stock a “buy” rating in a research note on Thursday, July 1st.
+Finally, Summit Insights lifted their price target on shares of CrowdStrike from $275.00 to $325.00 and gave the stock a “buy” rating in a research note on Tuesday.
+Three investment analysts have rated the stock with a hold rating and twenty-five have given a buy rating to the stock.
+According to data from MarketBeat, CrowdStrike presently has a consensus rating of “Buy” and a consensus target price of $289.74.

 About CrowdStrike